GI Studies

 - SID: 40 inches

-- CR: Perpendicular to IR at level of iliac crest
+- CR: Perpendicular to IR at the level of the iliac crest.

 Evaluation Criteria